OfficeDev/TrainingContent/O3651-3 Getting started with Apps for SharePoint/Lab.md

 18. Close the **MyHelloWorldApp** project.

 ## Exercise 3: Creating and Debugging a Provider-Hosted App
 *In this exercise you will create and test a simple Provider-Hosted App.
 This will give you opportunity to observe the basic differences between developing SharePoint-hosted apps and cloud-hosted apps using Visual Studio 2013.
 Note that this lab will not involve security topics such as app authentication.
-Instead, you will configure the app to use Internal security so that you can get the app up and running without worrying about how to configure app authenhtication.*
+Instead, you will configure the app to use Internal security so that you can get the app up and running without worrying about how to configure app authentication.*

 1. Launch Visual Studio 2013 as administrator if it is not already running.
 2. In Visual Studio select **File > New > Project**.